 Does Google Ads for mold remediation sound like a great idea?

 Aside from getting more new customers, there are many reasons why businesses like your mold remediation company should consider using Google Ads in promoting your services.

 First, it will give you fast results (new customers).
 Compared to SEO which takes quite some time (6-12 months) before you see actual results, Google Ads can provide you with results within three months!
 For that to happen, you have to make sure to optimize your ads by adjusting your average budget, bidding, creating a negative keywords list, and more!
 We will discuss these strategies in the later part of this blog.

 Second, you can customize your campaigns based on your target demographics.
 With Google Ads, you can choose specific locations and target audiences based on where you want your mold remediation ads to show up.
 You can also set specific criteria for your target audience (e.g. based on personal interests, gender, or age).

 Third, you’ll have a better understanding of the interests and habits of your target audience through built-in analytics.
 Google Ads records all of the conversions that take place with your mold remediation ads and will provide you with insights about the performance of your ad campaigns.
 There are also tons of software that you can use to integrate with this platform which will be helpful in providing you with a more in-depth analysis of your ad campaigns.

 Interested in running an ad campaign for your mold remediation business but don’t have time to manage it?

-How to do Google Ads for Mold Remediation Companies
+3. How to Create Google Ads for Mold Remediation Companies

 The first step in setting up your ad campaigns is by logging in to your Google account.
-After that, go to https://ads.google.com/home/ and click “Start now.”
+If you don’t have an account yet, sign up and then click “Start now” on Ads Google.